Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Pincher's Pro Tip

 Request quotes from at least three different insurers when shopping for EV insurance.
-Rates vary dramatically between companies—you could save $800 or more annually by comparing options before committing to a policy.
+Rates vary dramatically between companies — you could save $800 or more annually by comparing options before committing to a policy.

 Insurance Company Comparison

-Geico $114 (full coverage) No Lowest baseline rates
+Geico $114 None specific Lowest baseline rates

 Nationwide $166 10% EV discount Strong bundling options